MaxBondABE/attempt/README.md

 - `attempt` assumes that the child command's output will be UTF-8 encoded.
     If any output predicates are used on a program that outputs invalid UTF-8, `attempt` will crash.
-- `attempt --help` will show the strategy as coming after the child command.
+- `attempt --help` will not reflect that the `fixed` strategy will be used if no strategy is specified.
-    This is incorrect, the child command comes last.

 # Installation